What is Church?

 It is a great blessing and privilege to be in the church of God.
 But this is not only a spiritual blessing.
 Those who are in the church have many brothers and sisters in the faith who can support them in difficult times.
 This support can be through kind words and attention.
 Support can also be material.
 After all, different troubles happen in life.
 Sometimes people lose their jobs or get sick and cannot work.
 Then poverty and lack comes.
 Who will support people at such a time and help them?
 If these people are in the church, then they are very blessed, because the church can help them and support them with both words and material help.

 Of course, in some countries the state helps the poor.
 But this was not the case in antiquity in most countries and cities.
 Even now, there are many countries where the state does not help the poor at all.
-But if a poor person is in church, he has many brothers and sisters who can help him.
+But if a poor person is in a church, he has many brothers and sisters who can help him.

-So, let's briefly repeat with you again why Jesus Christ created His church on earth.
+So, let's briefly repeat again why Jesus Christ created His church on earth.
 The church was created in order to preach the Gospel to people and make believers disciples of Jesus Christ, teaching them to do everything that Jesus commanded.
 The church also exists so that Christians have fellowship with each other, can pray together and praise God together, and help each other in times of need.

 Ministers of the Church

-Responsibilities of the People in the Church
+Responsibilities of the Church Members

 1. Attend services of the church